badumbatish/gccrs-workspace/README.md

 1.  **Setting up ssh keys**

-      Please create a new ssh key in the workspace in this [generating a new ssh-key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article in order for git to recognize your ownership of your fork.
+      Please **create a new ssh key** in the workspace in this [generating a new ssh-key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) article in order for git to recognize your ownership of your fork.

-      Alternatively, you can follow these steps to copy your ssh key to `.workspace` in order for git to recognize your ownership of your fork.
+      Alternatively, to **not create a new ssh key**, you can follow these steps to copy your ssh key to `.workspace` in order for git to recognize your ownership of your fork.

       - In your original MacOS terminal (not the docker container), run `pbcopy < ~/.ssh/id_ed25519` to copy your ssh key into your copy-paste board.